absorensen/numbers_go_brrrr/m0_introduction/s3_less_basic_concepts_in_rust.md

 and read all of the comments in order.
 The code can also be found [online][0].

 # Supplementary Comments
-In this section, I'll take you through a few addendums, which aren't as much about a specific language construct, but some concepts it might help to know.
+In this section, I'll take you through a few additional notes, which aren't as much about a specific language construct, but some concepts it might help to know.

 ## Aliasing